Fernandine Walls of Porto: History

 In the following centuries, there were many alterations.
 The majority of these changes affected the gates and lines of communication with the exterior.
-The construction of these walls were completed during the reign of King D. Fernando in 1376.

 In 1409, the Postigo dos Carros gate was constructed, followed in 1521 by the construction of the Porta Nova dos Carros.
-This new gate eventually substituted the Postigo da Praia in 1522.
+This new gate eventually replaced the Postigo da Praia in 1522.

 By 1529, it was necessary to urgently repair the line of walls between the Porta de Santo Elói and Porta do Olival; records from that time suggest that 360 "arms-lengths" were in a state of ruin.

 In 1580, a small round fort was constructed on the angle alongside the Porta Nova or Porta Nobre.

-By 1764, the first repurposing the walls began with the Postigo de Santo Elói transformed into a gate, followed in 1768, by the Postigo do Penedo and the Porta do Sol reused and reconstructed, with 45 "arms-lengths" of wall along the Monastery of Santa Clara.
-Various gates began to be demolished during this period; in 1774, the Porta da Ribeira was demolished; between 1789 and 1794, the Porta do Olival was destroyed; in 1792, the Porta de Nossa Senhora da Batalha was also taken down; and by 1821, the line of walls that closed the access to the Praça da Ribeira along the river.
+By 1764, the first repurposing the walls began with the Postigo de Santo Elói transformed into a gate, followed in 1768 by the Postigo do Penedo and the Porta do Sol reused and reconstructed, with 45 "arms-lengths" of wall along the Monastery of Santa Clara.
+Various gates began to be demolished during this period; in 1774, the Porta da Ribeira was demolished; between 1789 and 1794, the Porta do Olival was destroyed; in 1792, the Porta de Nossa Senhora da Batalha was also taken down; and by 1821, removal of the line of walls that closed the access to the Praça da Ribera along the river.

-In the first half of the 19th century, the walls parallel the river, in front of the urban area of Barredo, was transformed through the opening of a series of arcades separated by small oculi.
+In the first half of the 19th century, the walls parallel to the river in front of the urban area of Barredo, were transformed through the opening of a series of arcades separated by small oculi.

 By 1827, the Porta dos Carros was also demolished, followed in subsequent years by the Postigo do Peixe (or Postigo da Alfândega Velha); the wall and west of the Gate of Olival, between 1853 and 1854; the Porta Nobre in 1872, in order to open the Rua Nova da Alfândega; and the demolition of the Porta do Sol in 1875.
 By 1888, there still remained corbels along the Porta dos Carros.

-In the 20th century, the medieval walls were recuperated, during a revivalist campaign of restoration, that was characterized by the Estado Novo.
+In the 20th century, the medieval walls were reconstructed during a revivalist campaign of restoration that was characteristic of the Estado Novo.
 This work occurred between 1959 and 1962, with priority along the cliff of Guindais.
 During this work, a Gothic house-tower was discovered along Rua de D. Pedro Pitões, alongside the Sé Cathedral.
 Restored by Rogério de Azevedo, it became the ex-libris of the medieval military structures of the city, initially sheltering the Gabinete de História da Cidade (city historical cabinet).
 More recently, a few archaeological interventions contributed decisively to a better understanding of the Portuense military evolution.